The Modeler's Forum

 Post by: Dave Buchholz on February 05, 2025, 08:15:05 AM

 A few years into the railroad progress brought us to slow development of the Oswego NY port area in general in the first picture.
 Structures have been shuffled around somewhat from that point in time.
-The second photo shows one of the more unique structures of grain transfer harbors, the Marine Tower with its unloading leg extended into the hold of "The Langell Brothers" a Sylvan Models freighter.
+The second photo shows one of the more unique structures of grain transfer harbors, the Marine Tower with its unloading leg extended into the hold of "The Langell Boys" a Great Lakes freighter by Sylvan Models.
 The third picture is a prototype tower still standing in the Buffalo NY harbor.
 IMG_3787.JPG

 rough position.JPG